 Here are the factors that you should consider when you buy a shower filter:

 Exactly what contaminant are you worried about with your water?
 To find this out, you may want to have your water tested to identify these contaminants.
 Many places treat the water with chlorine, but some areas use chloramine.
 Then you may also have to worry about heavy metals (which means you have “hard water”), fluoride, and sediment.
 You may even have to worry about VOCs (volatile organic compounds), bacterial, fungi, mold, and scale.
+Hard water is quite bad for your skin, thus eliminating it is a great idea in the first place.

 This is about the methods the filter uses to filter out the contaminants.
 It can use chemical reactions or physically trap the contaminant molecules.
 It’s up to you to do your research to find out if the method the filter uses is actually effective, although GAC and KDF are proven methods.
 Some feature additional filtration methods, as well as multi-stage filtration.